Python-Test-Engineer/Python-Test-Engineer/README.md

 ## Currently: Working with ML/AI for US National Institutes of Health

-- Machine Learning for survial outcome in Child Rhabdomyosarcoma Cancer based on genetic sequence.
+- Machine Learning for survival outcome in Child Rhabdomyosarcoma Cancer based on genetic sequence.
 - RAG, retrieval augmented generation, for PubMed article repository, using LangChain and various vector databases to create a custom domain 'ChatGPT' with Django.

 ## Connect with me